teilomillet/jiki/README.md

 ## Overview

 Jiki provides a clean interface for building AI assistants that can use tools to solve problems.
-It orchestrates the interaction between language models and external tools using the MCP (Model-Call-Platform) protocol.
+It orchestrates the interaction between language models and external tools using the MCP (Model Context Protocol).

 ## Features